[Updated October 2023]

 Many call centers are no strangers to turnover.
 But the burgeoning issue of call center burnout does not need to become the norm at your own operation.

-In this guide to addressing call center stress, we look at this issue by the numbers, examine its root causes, and offer strategies on how to overcome call center stress.
+In this guide to addressing spiraling call center stress, we look at this issue by the numbers, examine its root causes, and offer strategies on how to overcome call center burnout.

 What Is Call Center Burnout?